CasusBelliGame/ShipMaster/README.md

 # ShipMaster
-You can watch shipmaster.mkv for detailed information
+You can watch 5-pirate.mkv for detailed information